egore/rebrickable-java/README.md

 ## Status

-This project covers the "lego" API, but not (yet?) the "users" API.
+This project covers all of the "lego" API, but only minimal parts of the "users" API.
 Adding the missing part is not complex, but currently beyond my personal need.
 Feel free to implement it and send a merge request.

 Basic error handling of HTTP status codes 4xx is implemented in `AbstractService` class.
-Additional work is needed when adding other requests than GET for the "users" API.
+Additional work is needed when adding POST/DELETE requests of the "users" API.

 ## Development